ghiscoding/slickgrid-universal-wiki/Home.md

 ### Welcome to the Slickgrid-Universal lib!

-To get started follow any of these instruction Wikis
+To get started follow any of these instruction Wikis depending on your choice of Framework.

 | Framework | Wiki |
 | --------- | ---- |